Skip to Content

 By Haley Britzky, CNN

-(CNN) — Two Union soldiers from the American Civil War are being posthumously awarded with the Medal of Honor by President Joe Biden on Wednesday, more than 160 years after being executed for their part in a daring mission against the Confederacy.
+(CNN) — Two Union soldiers from the American Civil War were posthumously awarded with the Medal of Honor by President Joe Biden on Wednesday, more than 160 years after being executed for their part in a daring mission against the Confederacy.

-Biden will award the medals in a ceremony at the White House with descendants of Shadrach and Wilson expected to attend.
+Biden awarded the medals in a ceremony at the White House with descendants of Shadrach and Wilson in attendance.

 The raid, according to the Congressional Medal of Honor Society, involved the soldiers commandeering a locomotive known as the General that was on its way toward Chattanooga.
 They would stop occasionally along the route to “tear up track, switches, and bridges, inflicting as much damage as possible.”
 The Confederates began chasing the General in handcars and locomotives, at some points even on foot, eventually catching up to them and forcing the Union soldiers to abandon it.